-A student may earn a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Interior Architecture, Bachelor of Science, or Bachelor of Social Work degree with a double major by fulfilling the requirements of two majors, and one tutorial, with no double counting of courses.
-If the two majors are for different degrees, then the student must choose between the B.A., B.F.A., B.I.A, B.S. or B.S.W. degrees.
+A student may earn a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Interior Architecture, Bachelor of Science, or Bachelor of Social Work degree with a double major by fulfilling the major course requirements of two majors, the general education requirements of the primary School, and one tutorial, with no double counting of major courses.
+If the two majors are for different degrees, then the student must choose between the B.A.,

+B.F.A., B.I.A, B.S. or B.S.W. degrees.
 If the two majors require the same course, a substitute course must be approved by one of the programs.
 A single tutorial must integrate the subject matter of the two programs.
 Double majors must be approved by both programs and must be supported by a faculty member who has agreed to advise the student and direct her program, particularly in the interrelation of the subjects to be studied.
 At least 50% of the credits toward each major must be completed at Chatham and a grade of C- or higher must be earned in all major courses completed after spring 2011.